 Manage projects with WBS (Work Breakdown Structure)

-The WBS (Work Breakdown Structure) is a “hierarchical decomposition of the total scope of work to be carried out by the project team to accomplish the project objectives and create the required deliverables”, at least that’s how PMBOK5 defines it.
+The WBS (Work Breakdown Structure) is a “a deliverable-oriented hierarchical decomposition of the work to be executed by the team”, at least that’s how PMBOK defines it.

-We will create an example project: “My bike”; at this stage we will not worry about dates, resources, types etc. Twproject allows us to create a new project with 2 clicks:
+We will create an example project: “My Bicycle”; at this stage we will not worry about dates, resources, types etc. Twproject allows us to create a new project with two clicks:

 The area highlighted in yellow will contain our WBS.